SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A rich cultural history is here to be explored, and the many different peoples who have inhabited the land here are a story waiting to be told.

-With many miles of glorious beaches and unspoiled landscapes, this is a place where I love to hike on its many trails and enjoy the wonders of the wild.
+With many miles of glorious beaches and unspoiled landscapes, this is one of my favorite places to hike and enjoy the wonders of the wild.

-Seasoned hikers take a thirteen-mile round trip to see the glorious Alamere Falls.
-It's a fascinating coastal waterfall that I've been on many times.
-It's tough, but well worth the trek.
+Seasoned hikers can take a 13-mile round-trip hike to see the glorious Alamere Falls.
+It's tough, but well worth the trek to see this fascinating coastal waterfall.

 From December to May, you can spot migrating whales from the Lighthouse and Chimney Rock, a sight to be cherished.